Stories

 The new fee also includes the cost of additional health insurance coverage.
 As the fee will vary based on the length of the extension, please review our full list of costs and refund policy on our website.
 We encourage you to submit your extension application early!

-How does an extension impact the visa stamp my passport?
+How does an extension impact the visa stamp on my passport?

 Extensions do not require J-1 Visa holders to obtain a new visa.
 It is the new DS-2019 that legally permits an individual to remain in the United States and train.